mrbooshehri/my_devops-journey/docker/README.md

 #### None
 Disable all networking.
 Usually used in conjunction with a custom networking driver.
-None is not available for swarm services.
+None is not availabel for swarm services.

 #### Overlay
 Overlay connects multiple docker daemons together and enable swarm services to communicate with each other.
-You can use also overlay netwrok to facilitate communicate between a swarm service and a standalone container, or between standalone containers on different docker daemons.
+You can use also overlay network to facilitate communicate between a swarm service and a standalone container, or between standalone containers on different docker daemons.